top of page

 Relic book cover Elizabeth Costello

-Elizabeth Costello’s debut novel, The Good War, is now available for preorder from Regal House Publishers.
-Costello’s poetry and prose have appeared in venues including Fourteen Hills, Crab Orchard Review, SF Weekly, 7x7 and Collosus: Home, an anthology that supports Oakland’s fair housing organization Moms4Housing.
+Elizabeth Costello’s debut novel, The Good War, is now available from Regal House Publishers and your favorite bookstore.
+Costello’s poetry and prose have appeared in venues including LithubFourteen Hills, Crab Orchard Review, SF Weekly, 7x7, and Collosus: Home, an anthology that supports Oakland’s fair housing organization Moms4Housing.
 Her poetry chapbook RELIC (Two Way Mirror, 2020) can be found at Bird and Beckett Books in San Francisco.
+An editor for UC Berkeley with deep roots in the Bay Area, Costello has lived in Portland, OR since 2021.

 Elizabeth Costello writer headshot